AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/configuration.md

 **Agent Settings**

-In Agent Settings, you can add a label to your chatbox (ex: "Adobe Bot") that will appear at the top.
+In Agent Settings, you can add a label to your chatbox (ex: "Adobe Bot") that will appear at the top of it.
 You can also determine the response delay (in seconds), and change your chat avatar.

    ![](assets/configuration-5.png)